 Smith is a figurative artist whose paintings are born from automatic drawings produced on an intimate scale in oil paint.
 Smith uses these first, primitive marks, as a pathway to connect to the subconscious, to her internal voices.
 From these first raw brushstrokes, the tentative forms of a female figure start to emerge and claim their presence.

+Building on these initial drawings, Smith then applies multiple collage layers using sections of previous works, to disrupt and fragment the subject.
+The figures become congested by the subsequent constructed layers, the core (the spirit) is partially concealed.
+These collage studies are the basis of Smith's large scale paintings.
 An intense colour palette builds on these foundations creating a heightened drama and a synthetic reality which reflects the underlying chaos and misalignment of post-modern existence.

 Smith draws some of her influences from Renaissance religious art, as a symbol for the spiritual, they are also refer to the patriarchal power of the church.
 Other interests include feminist and popular literature and culture.